LightningVoid/DB1-Workshops/workshops/07-SQL/solutions/planten/exercise-1.md

        OR naam LIKE '_____'
     -- OF OR LENGTH(naam)=5
     ```
-8. Toon naam en woonplaats van de leveranciers die niet in Heusden wonen.
+8. Toon naam en woonplaats van de leveranciers die niet in Lisse wonen.
     > 7 records
     ```sql
     SELECT naam, woonplaats